-- What foods are typically included in your family diet?
+- What foods do you typically include in your family diet?

 What you can do in the meantime

-Symptoms of soy allergy in babies may appear when a baby starts a new, soy-based infant formula.
-If you suspect your baby is allergic to soy, try to reduce his or her exposure to allergens by feeding your baby breast milk and — if your baby is eating solid foods — soy-free food products.
-If you're not nursing, ask your doctor for advice on what to feed your child to reduce the risk of symptoms while you wait for your appointment.
+Symptoms of soy allergy in babies may appear when a baby starts a soy-based infant formula.
+If you suspect your baby is allergic to soy, reduce exposure to allergens by feeding him or her breast milk.
+If your baby is eating solid foods, avoid products with soy.

-If you have symptoms of soy allergy, avoid food products that contain soy until you've been evaluated by your doctor.
+If you have symptoms of soy allergy, avoid foods that contain soy.

 - Savage JH, et al. The natural history of soy allergy.
 Journal of Allergy and Clinical Immunology.
 2010;6:125.

 - Masilamani M, et al. Determinants of food allergy.
 Immunology and Allergy Clinics of North America.
 2012;32:11.

 - Burks W. Diagnostic evaluation of food allergy. http://www.uptodate.com/home.
 Accessed March 26, 2014.

 - Shicherer SH.
 Food allergens: Overview of clinical features and cross-reactivity. http://www.uptodate.com/home.
 Accessed March 26, 2014.